Source: Base map from Google Earth.

 |Piers||10,000 feet||6,000 feet|

 Maher Terminal also undertook investments in information technologies, notably an entirely paperless gate system, a terminal management system, an empty container storage system using GPS, and a chassis pool.
-For the later, Maher was one of the first terminal operators to establish an off-site chassis pool.
-Initially, chassis pools were for the terminal users since they represented a captive market.
-But as vessel-sharing agreements have grown over the years, Maher’s customers began calling other facilities, such as the adjacent APM Terminal, so it became critical to locate the equipment pool outside the gates.
+For the latter, Maher was one of the first terminal operators to establish an off-site chassis pool.
+Initially, chassis pools were for terminal users since they represented a captive market.
+But as vessel-sharing agreements have grown over the years, Maher’s customers began calling other facilities, such as the adjacent APM Terminal, so locating the equipment pool outside the gates became critical.
 This also conveyed the benefit of freeing terminal space and thus expanding capacity.

 Adjacent to the terminals and chassis pools are also several transloading facilities that are transferring the contents of maritime containers into domestic containers (and vice versa).
-These activities are mostly for cargo bound further inland since local cargo tends to be brought to the distribution center directly from the maritime terminal.
+These activities are mostly for cargo bound further inland since local cargo tends to be brought directly from the maritime terminal to the distribution center.